Sweetest Love I Do Not Go Analysis by John Donne | Stanza by Stanza

 Stanza-V Analysis of “Sweetest Love I Do Not Go”:

 When a person goes away from his near and dear ones, some unknown fears threaten their minds.
 Pessimistic predictions sadden them, due to which they become tearful.
-The poet knows that her beloved is thinking negatively.
+The poet knows that his beloved is thinking negatively.
 Maybe she is thinking that the poet would not return or the poet would leave her forever.
 When a person overthinks, he becomes fearful.
-Overthinking overwhelms the positivity and makes a person depressed.
+Overthinking overwhelms the positivity and makes a person depress.
 The poet advises her to stop overthinking.
 She should keep in mind that their love is everlasting.
 They cannot live separate.
 The poet asks her to think in a way that they are saying goodnight to each other.
 In the morning, they will meet and will enjoy their own company.

 If technical analysis of “Sweetest Love I Do Not Go” is done, then the whole poem is simple and lucid.
 It is self-explanatory.
 Unlike other poems of John Donne, this poem has sweet music of its own.
-The poet uses no farfetched metaphor or simile.
+The poet uses no far fetched metaphor or simile.
 It actually is a song.
 John Donne intellectually states his emotions in every poem.
 In some poems, he uses fanciful allusions but this poem is exceptional.
 Moreover, there is no complexity in the poem.
-In short, every line and each stanza of the poem justifies the title “Sweetest Love I Do Not Go”.
+In short, every line and each stanza of the poem justify the title “Sweetest Love I Do Not Go”.